 Content Paint

-A photo of a cat asleep
+A photo of a plan on the wall

 Three pigeons in a town square in Wroclaw, Poland